 To ensure you’re spending your campaign’s budget wisely, stay geo-targeted around branches to avoid competing with the big lenders.

-Now, we’ll warn you now—Google Ads’ platform is overwhelming and the online mortgage space is insanely competitive.
+Now, we’ll warn you—Google Ads’ platform is overwhelming and the online mortgage space is insanely competitive.

 Learning the complete platform is a full-time job and is one of the hardest aspects of digital marketing for mortgage companies.

 This is one of the many reasons why lenders rely on experienced digital mortgage marketing companies.

 Depending on which mortgage lenders you ask, they might have a preference for leads created by Google Ads vs. Meta Ads.

 Google leads are actively searching for mortgage terms, while Meta leads stumble upon sponsored posts scrolling through their News Feed, as a form of “interruption marketing.”

 This may result in lower quality leads because their intent isn’t as urgent, but Facebook’s PPC costs may be lower than Google’s and can result in a higher quantity of leads.

 While Google and Facebook may be the most popular spaces to advertise, your business could see more success using other platforms, such as Instagram (which is also owned by Facebook), LinkedIn, or even TikTok.